Chicken Sausage Sheet Pan Meal

 Substitutions and Variations

 If you don’t like butternut squash, feel free to substitute sweet potatoes instead.
-There’s a variety of vegetables you can add to this meal too.
+There are a variety of vegetables you can add to this meal, too.
 Some baby carrots, bell peppers, brussels sprouts, broccoli florets, cherry tomatoes, red potatoes, and other root vegetables would all be tasty.

 Don’t have extra virgin olive oil on hand?
-Then you can use some avocado oil instead!
+Just use some avocado oil instead!

-Feel free to add some extra seasoning to this super easy dinner recipe.
-Add some kick with red pepper flakes, and you can also elevate the flavor with a bit of onion powder.
+Feel free to add some extra seasoning to the mix, too.
+Add some kick with red pepper flakes, or elevate the flavor with a bit of onion powder.

-How to Make Healthy Sheet Pan Sausage and Veggies
+How to Make This Chicken Sausage Sheet Pan Meal

 Serving Suggestions

-The beauty in this dish is that the entire meal is all there on the pan!
-But, you could make some jasmine rice or Instant Pot cauliflower mashed potatoes.
+The beauty of this dish is that the entire meal is all there on the baking sheet!
+But you could make some jasmine rice or creamy vegetable soup if you feel like you want a little something extra.

 FAQ